This article may contain affiliate links. You can see our disclaimer here.

 Tour guides in Mexico are all licensed by the federal government.
 They are trained to expertly explain the lives of the Maya and answer any questions about the flora and fauna you encounter.

 TIP: As you enter the site, see if there are other visitors that would be willing to share the price of a guide.

 Cool off in a Cenote after

 Swimming in a cenote after visiting a Mayan ruin should be mandatory.
 There’s no better way to cool off and reflect on the Mayan history you just experienced.
 Every ruin has at least one nearby, though they tend to be some of the most touristy.
 But not to worry, there are thousands of cenotes in the area!

 Have you explored the Mayan Ruins in the Yucatan?
-Tell us about it in the comments!
+Tell me about it in the comments!

 Save our guide to Yucatan Ruins.
 Pin it for later!